 OpenGL Core is not supported.

-Additional parameters for active stereo (Frame Sequential - OpenGL Quad-Buffer)#
+Additional parameters for active stereo (Frame Sequential - Quad-Buffer)#

-If you're running in active stereo (OpenGL Quad-Buffer), you should also have the vertical synchronization (VSync) de-activated in the menu Edit > Project Settings > Quality.
+If you're running in active stereo (Frame sequential, quad-Buffer), you should also have the vertical synchronization (VSync) de-activated in the menu Edit > Project Settings > Quality.

 When importing the MiddleVR.unitypackage, VSync is automatically disabled for all Qualities(Fast, Simple, Good, Beautiful, Fantastic...).